-In Philosophy, Part 3 gives you the opportunity to develop full mastery of the discipline of Philosophy across a broad range of different conceptions of what counts as 'Philosophy'.
+Part 3: In Philosophy, Part 3 gives you the opportunity to develop full mastery of the discipline of Philosophy across a broad range of different conceptions of what counts as 'Philosophy'.
 The emphasis is on developing independent learning, personal effectiveness and self-awareness as well as the ability to reflect effectively on your progress and strengths and on the goals you wish to achieve.

-Part 3:

-In International Relations Part 3, you will tailor the degree to your own interests: choosing from a wide range of research-led modules that reflect the expertise of our members of staff.
-You will also have the opportunity to complete an independent research project, working under the guidance of a dedicated individual supervisor.
+In Politics at Part 3, you will tailor the degree to your own interests: choosing from a wide range of research-led modules that reflect the expertise of our members of staff.
+You will also complete an independent research project in either Politics or Philosophy, working under the guidance of a dedicated individual supervisor.

-Programme Learning Outcomes - BA Philosophy and International Relations
+Programme Learning Outcomes - BA Philosophy and Politics